Updated on 3/17/21.

 One of the biggest pieces of your website’s marketing strategy should be determining what these “goals” are for your business and how you’re going to track them in terms of success or failure.
 Having properly defined goals that track the right things makes it possible for GA to give you critical data like conversion rates and site drop-off that directly affect your business and marketing strategy moving forward.
 With this information, you can more easily see what’s working on your site and what isn’t, so you can make changes and increase your goal conversions.

-There are many important kinds of website conversions, but not all of them as obvious as a visitor making a purchase.
+There are many important kinds of website conversions, but not all of them are as obvious as a visitor making a purchase.
 When determining your website goals, GA also allows you to identify which are macro- and which are micro-conversions.
-This means that you can also track mini (but nonetheless important) conversions as well, such as email newsletter signups or a visitor reaching a specific page, like a piece of high-value content, as a goal, in addition to your higher-visibility goals like free trial downloads or store checkouts.
+This means that you can also track mini (but nonetheless important) conversions as well, such as email newsletter signups or a visitor reaching a specific page, like a piece of high-value content.

 Google Analytics allows you to track 4 types of goals: